-- 3.1 All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place.
-There is an expectation in school that all member of the school community should report cases of bullying in line with the policy. - 3.2 Records are kept in the behaviour log stored in the school office of all significant incidents that happen, and that all staff they are aware of in the school.
+All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place.
+There is an expectation in school that all member of the school community should report cases of bullying in line with the policy.

+Records of all significant incidents that happen are kept in the behaviour log stored on Arbor.
 If staff witness an act of bullying, they will either investigate it themselves or refer it to the headteacher.
 Teachers and support staff do all they can to support the child who is being bullied.
-If a child is being bullied over a period of time, then, after consultation with the headteacher, the teacher informs the child's parents or carers. - 3.3 When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
+If a child is being bullied over a period of time, then, after consultation with the headteacher, the teacher informs the child's parents or carers.

+When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
 This will involve fully investigation the situation, and may then involve informal counselling and support for the child being bullied, and taking direct preventative action with the perpetrator.
 Time is spent talking to the child who has done the bullying, explaining to them why their action was wrong and how they should change their behaviour in future.
 If a child is repeatedly involved in bullying, we inform the Headteacher.
 We then invite the child's parents or carers into the school to discuss the situation.
 In more extreme cases, e.g. where these initial discussions have proved ineffective, the headteacher may contact external support agencies.
 Sanctions will be followed, in line with the school Behaviour Policy.
-Whereby a criminal offence may have been committed, the headteacher may decide to inform the police (refer to Child Protection Policy). - 3.4 Teachers and other members of staff are particularly aware of the recent increasing opportunities for 'cyber bullying' through text messaging on mobile phones, or on social networking sites on the Internet.
-Through the newsletter and website the school takes steps to make parents and carers aware of the dangers of unsupervised use of mobiles phones or the Internet, and to educate pupils about the proper use of modern technologies. - 3.5 Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
+Whereby a criminal offence may have been committed, the headteacher may decide to inform the police (refer to Child Protection Policy).

+Teachers and other members of staff are particularly aware of the recent increasing opportunities for "cyber bullying" through text messaging on mobile phones, or on social networking sites on the Internet.
+Through the newsletter and website the school takes steps to make parents and carers aware of the dangers of unsupervised use of mobiles phones or the Internet, and to educate pupils about the proper use of modern technologies.

+Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
 They use drama, role-play, stories etc., within the formal curriculum, to help pupils understand and empathise with the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
-Circle time is used to praise, reward and celebrate the success of all children, and thus to help create a positive atmosphere.
-Similar activities will be implemented to follow up any incidences of bullying and emphasise the importance of our 'family environment' at NLPS.
-Continued and regular checks on children who have reported bullying and the child who is bullying will be conducted by school staff to ensure that the behaviour has stopped. - 3.6 The school would support parents and carers in response to incidents that occur outside of the school premises by providing guidance on how to deal with such cases and which agencies could be contacted for further support if needed. - 3.7 All teachers and teaching assistants have had training on homophobic, biphobic and transphobic bullying through Leicestershire County Council (October 2018).
+PSHE lessons are used to praise, reward and celebrate the success of all children, and thus to help create a positive atmosphere.
+Similar activities will be implemented to follow up any incidences of bullying and emphasise the importance of our "family environment" at NLPS.
+Continued and regular checks on children who have reported bullying and the child who is bullying will be conducted by school staff to ensure that the behaviour has stopped.

+The school would support parents and carers in response to incidents that occur outside of the school premises by providing guidance on how to deal with such cases and which agencies could be contacted for further support if needed.

+All teachers and teaching assistants have had training on homophobic, biphobic and transphobic bullying through Leicestershire County Council (October 2018).

-4 The role of the Headteacher
+The role of the Headteacher